DvoraksPadawan/Algorithmic-Stablecoin/README.md

 # Algorithmic-Stablecoin

-This smart contract can simulate Luna collapse or how algorithmic stablecoins work.
+Smart contract which can simulate Luna collapse or how algorithmic stablecoins work.

 The (open source) contract is deployed here: